psychoinformatics-de/datalad-concepts/src/things/v1/extra-docs/about.md

 # About the `things` schema

-This schema aims to define a lean data structure that can express arbitrarily detailed information in a relatively flat structure.
+This schema aims to define a lean data structure that can express arbitrarily detailed information in a relatively shallow structure.
 It achieves this by following a few basic principles:

-- every "thing" is required to have *one* unique identifier
+- every "thing" is required to have (at least) *one* unique identifier
 - linking instead of nesting
 - schema class type designator
 - qualified relationships